(Updated 3/29/22) Policy updates have been made. Click > for BOP STOP and Center-specific details.

 The Glenn Holmes Quartet is one of the most in demand jazz quartets in Cleveland.
 They are also an ensemble in residence at The Music Settlement.
-These guys write incredible original music and outstanding arrangements of standards.
+These guys write incredible original music and arrangements of standards.
 If you like to swing, you do not want to miss this show!

-Glenn Holmes, Bass: A native Clevelander, Glenn is a bass player, band leader, performs as a guest soloist in classical and jazz, and is a published composer.
-He earned his Bachelor of Music in String Bass & Music Theory from Miami University (Ohio) and Master of Music in Theory/Composition from Wichita State University.
-He has performed with Ignacio Berroa, Charlie Rouse, Andy Narell, Jerry Hahn, Richie Cole, Doc Cheatham, Keith Copeland, Eddie Daniels, Joe Williams, Jimmie Heath, Benny Bailey, Clark Terry, Cindy Blackman, Benny Golson, Russell Malone, Charlie Haden, Sean Jones, Vanessa Rubin, Bill Pierce, and many others.
-As a freelance musician, he has worked with The Eric Gould Trio, Bill Ransom Quintet, Okios Ensemble, and Jazz Heritage Orchestra.
-Glenn is currently a faculty member at The Music Settlement.
+Past performances have included associations with Ignacio Berroa, Charlie Rouse, Andy Narell, Jerry Halen, Richie Cole, Doc Cheatham, Keith Copeland, Eddie Daniels, Joe Williams, Jimmie Heath, Benny Bailey, Clark Terry, Cindy Blackman and many others.
+As a freelance musician, he has worked with The Eric Gould Trio, The Bill Ransom Quintet, The MKE Ensemble, and the Jazz Heritage Orchestra.
+Glenn is currently on the teaching staff at the Cleveland Music School Settlement.

 Drene Ivy began playing the piano at the age of four.
 By the time he was eight years old he was skillfully playing classical compositions by Beethoven.
 He studied piano techniques, and theory at The Cleveland Music School Settlement, and studied classical music at the Cleveland Institute of Music.
 Drene has worked as an instructor of jazz composition, techniques, and piano theory for the Houston Board of Education as well as an instructor of Jazz History at Cleveland State University, in Cleveland, Ohio.